mario-goulart/chickollect/README.md

 ### Configuration

-`collect-loop` accepts an alist with configuration data.
+`collect-loop` accepts the following keyword parameters:

-The following options are handled:

 * `time-format`: a string to be given to `time->string`.
 Default: `"%T"`.